effiepitstudio/sporty-group-assignment/NOTES.md

 ### Performance

-- **Session/localStorage caching** — API responses are cached with TTL to avoid redundant network calls.
+- **Session/localStorage caching** — API responses are cached to avoid redundant network calls.
 Filter preferences persist across page reloads via `localStorage`.
 - **Web Worker** — A dedicated worker (`leagueWorker.ts`) is available for offloading API calls off the main thread.
 This is because this app can be scaled to accomodate live updates for a list of sports with a lot of live games which will require real time updates.
 A web worker is the optimal choice for such cases because it will not block the rendering of the app and will handle the batches of data in the background.
 - **`defineAsyncComponent`** — The `BadgeModal` is lazy-loaded so it doesn't increase the initial bundle size.
 - **Debounced search** — The search input debounces dispatches to the store to prevent excessive re-filtering.